Leon the tourguide

 "And it shall come to pass, that everyone who is left of all the nations which came against Jerusalem shall go up from year to year to worship the King, the Lord of hosts, and to keep the Feast of Booths."

-Going out of one's home into the world is the opposite of what the Jew does for example on Passover when he gathers his family around him in his home and invites the hungry to enter.
+Going out of one's home into the world is the opposite of what the Jew does, for example, on Passover, when he gathers his family around him in his home and invites the hungry to enter.

 We all live in the house of the Lord.
 The world is His house.